Frequently Asked Questions

 I am a member of an individually named plaintiff group.
 Will that affect the amount of the distribution I will receive?

-Defrauded Investors who are members of an individually named plaintiff group have or will receive moneys on account of the third-party settlements of those claims.
+Defrauded Investors who are members of an individually named plaintiff group have received moneys on account of the third-party settlements of those claims.
 You might also receive a distribution from the Receivership (that for some plaintiff groups may come to you via your legal counsel), which distribution might be somewhat more or less than the Receiver’s Calculated Interim Distribution.
 The difference can arise because the intra-group agreement might contain allocation provisions that differ from the Court-approved distribution plan.

 When will I get my distribution?
 Will I receive any additional distributions?